movementlabsxyz/movement-docs/docs/Introduction/connect_to_movement.md

 If you would like to connect via CLI, refer to Movement CLI.
 Refer to Using Aptos CLI and Using Sui CLI if you are experienced with the respective ecosystems.

+We currently have three environments for connecting to the Movement network:

+- Suzuka Testnet (supports Aptos)
+- Imola Testnet (supports EVM)
+- Legacy Devnet (supports SUI)

 ## What is a Web3 Wallet?

 A Web3 wallet facilitates blockchain interactions by managing your private and public keys, allowing for digital asset transactions and balance tracking.
 It's crucial to safeguard your private key; losing it means losing access to your funds.
 Always obtain your wallet from official or trusted sources.